Guidelines for Authors

 - The author receives no financial payment for his/her article from the IEP.

 - Authors retain copyright to their article and the right to publish the article in a format that does not compete with the IEP in nature and scope.
-IEP articles cannot be posted elsewhere on the internet where there is public access, and such websites should link to our articles instead.
+IEP articles cannot be posted elsewhere on the internet where there is public access; those websites should link to our articles instead.
 The IEP has an interest in preventing the dilution of this resource that can occur when IEP articles are copied and posted on external sites.
 The IEP also has an interest in assuring that only the most recently updated versions of its articles are on the internet, and external duplication compromises this interest.
 With some types of password protected websites, reproducing complete articles may be allowable.
-With printed publications, authors must inform the IEP general editors of any secondary publishing opportunity and also inform the secondary publisher about the author’s prior agreement with the IEP.
+With printed publications, authors must inform the IEP general editors of any secondary publishing opportunity and also inform the secondary publisher about the author's prior agreement with the IEP.
 You, as the author, can use all or any part of your IEP article elsewhere in printed formats.
 However, you need to be careful that you do not accidentally sign over the copyrights of that material to your publisher whose standard contract may say that none of your material be published elsewhere.
 If this happens, then the IEP could have to remove your article.
 The best way to avoid that is by including an acknowledgement somewhere in your new article or book that says that the passages in question are revised versions of articles in the IEP and appear in your book by permission of the IEP.

 - The IEP reserves the right to grant permission to reprint articles at the request of third-parties (such as universities or book publishers), particularly when the third-party publication is in keeping with the nonprofit and educational mission of the IEP; for-profit requests will be deferred to the author.